 What is the duration of a CCAS and CRC?

 Both the Conditional Capacity Availability Statement (CCAS) and Concurrency Reservation Certificate (CRC) are valid for one (1) year from the date of issuance and expire automatically unless the applicant applies for the final development order/permit for which the CCAS/CRC was required within the one-year period.
 The applicant may receive from the CMMSO four (4) extensions of up to six (6) months each based upon a showing of good cause.
 Additionally, the CCAS and CRC shall expire simultaneously with the approval of the final development order/permit for which the CCAS/CRC was required.

 Do I have apply for both a CCAS and CRC?

-No. The applicant has the option of applying for a CCAS prior to applying for the required CRC.
-This will extend development entitlement on additional year.
+No. The applicant has the option of applying for a CCAS prior to applying for the required CRC in order to obtain a City Devleopment Number (CDN) prior to establishing the scope of the project.
 However, in the event a CCAS is obtained, within 10-days after applying for the final development order or permit for which the CCAS has been issued, the submission of a CRC application is required.

 Is a separate application required for a Mobility Fee Calculation Certificate?

 Yes, in addition to applying for a Concurrency review, a separate application for a Mobility Fee Calculation Certificate is required.
-Final development permits are issued against a CRC, not a Mobility Fee Calculation Certificate.
-The CRC is also used with legacy entitlements and development agreements.
+Final development permits are issued against a CRC, not a Mobility Fee Calculation Certificate (MFCC).
+The CRC is also used with existing development agreements.